harbinzhang/goRainbow/README.md

 ### Features
 1. Heath-check: It provides health-check HTTP service so that AWS can auto restart Burrow-goRainbow when the service is unavailable.
 2. Dynamic metric sending:
-   1. It sends metrics when lag exists.
+   1. It sends partition metrics when lag exists.
 Also it guarantees every metric starts from 0 and ends with 0, which shows better in wavefront.
    2. It sends metrics per 30s when metrics change and per 60s for unchanged metrics.
 ## Thanks
 A big thanks to porter-rainbow, which gave a basic idea about how to design the goRainbow.